Melkye/DenysAdamovDotNetCamp/Assignment11/Task1/Description.md

 ## IStorage<T> : IEnumerable<T> where T : class, IGood

 A storage of items of T
-Has total mass, total price.
+Has TotalMass, Total Price.
-Has methods to fill it and retrieve element by index
+Has methods to fill it, enumerate and retrieve element by index

 ## ILogger

-A logger which allows retrieving and upadting entries
+A logger which also allows retrieving and updating entries

 ## IStorageService<T> : IEnumerable<T> where T : class, IGood

-A business logic part which implements all operations with IStorage and ILogger
+A business logic part which implements all operations with IStorage and ILogger Prepared to be used by presentation layer

 # Classes